Oak National Academy: Free Resources for Every Teacher

 Complete 2025 guide to Oak National Academy: 10,000+ free DfE-funded lessons, full curriculum sequences, and practical implementation tips for UK teachers.

 Oak National Academy is an online teaching and learning platform built by teachers, for teachers.
 Originally launched in 2020 in response to the disruption caused by the COVID-19 pandemic, it quickly grew into a widely used curriculum support hub for schools across England.
-Designed for pupils aged 4 to 16, Oak provides a growing library of high-quality resources including video lessons, quizzes, worksheets, and lesson slides, that align with the national curriculum.
+Designed for learners aged 4 to 16, Oak provides a growing library of high-quality resources including video lessons, quizzes, worksheets, and lesson slides, that align with the national curriculum.

 The platform is managed by the Reach Foundation and was created to help schools keep learning going during lockdowns.
-But its long-term purpose goes further: to help improve pupil outcomes, reduce workload, and close the disadvantage gapby offering every school access to a comprehensive, .
+But its long-term purpose goes further: to help improve learner outcomes, reduce workload, and close the disadvantage gapby offering every school access to a comprehensive, .
 With over 10,000 resources spanning subjects from phonicsand early maths to GCSE science and history, Oak gives teachers a reliable, time-saving way to plan, adapt, and deliver engaging lessons.

 One of Oak's major strengths is its flexibility.
 Teachers use it in a variety of ways: to support effective teaching strategies with proven pedagogical approaches, to deliver structured remote learning, and, for over 80 percent of users, to set cover lessons with minimal preparation time.
 Because the platform is built by educators who understand the real classroom context, it offers practical solutions rather than generic content.

 Crucially, Oak doesn't aim to replace teacher autonomy.
 Instead, it supports it.
-Teachers are encouraged to build from Oak's materials and adapt them to the needs, interests, and aspirations of their pupils whether that's through enrichment, scaffolding, or creative extension.
+Teachers are encouraged to build from Oak's materials and adapt them to the needs, interests, and aspirations of their learners whether that's through enrichment, scaffolding, or creative extension.

 Three key things to know: